 To offer the GCCMI CCBP 2.800 Standard to the call center industry, each standard set is mapped to a compliance continuum or a scale.
 The compliance continuum (CC) allows call centers to be rated against each performance management characteristic.
-These practices are expressed in a descriptive statement that is mapped to its corresponding or relevant Best Practice across its conformed performance drivers or Strategic Business Capability as defined in the GCCMI CCBP 2.800 Standard.
+These practices are expressed in a descriptive statement that is mapped to its corresponding or relevant Best Practice across its corresponding business capability as defined in the GCCMI CCBP 2.800 Standard.

 The method of assessment assumed in compliance continuum is via an effectiveness scale, which measures how successful the call center is at adopting and implementing the relevant call center best practice.
 This scale gives a better representation of practice compliance level than a frequency scale, which measures how often the practice is demonstrated because performance management characteristics, which are not used very often, will be assessed as having a low frequency, resulting in a low score.
 This can be confusing as the practice may not actually be required on a regular or frequent basis or may not be appropriate in certain situations and is therefore justifiably could be very much infrequent.
 The important factor in assessment is how well the PMP is used or practiced (designed and implemented), not how often.

 The GCCMI three-item continuum scale was designed for simplicity: